 THE PESCADOR DE SUEÑOS THEORY

 I continued to be enthusiastic with this idea and started to form integrated groups composed with different profiles of people.
-During these sessions I shared with them four mescals from different agave families, trying only to understand a little how to enjoy the mescal.
+During these sessions I shared with them four mezcals from different agave families, trying only to understand a little how to enjoy the mezcal.
 I managed to lose their fear on alcoholic graduation and the initial smoky flavors until they understood a bit the taste hidden in each sip.
 After the taste I continued to guide the study to a deeper level in order to open communication allowing the members to talk about different topics.

 I am neither a chemist nor a biologist, so I took the path of metaphysics and Bach flowers principles, followed by some training courses where I learned to pendulate questions directed to the distinct species of agave and getting some answers.